benley/par_lib_wrappers/README.md

 archive without having to unpack the entire archive, and without having to painstakingly fix the third-party modules directly.

+Boto3 and botocore are particularly annoying examples of this, and wrappers for both of them are included here.

 The respository is set up for use with Bazel, since I figure if you're using .par there's a good chance you're using Bazel too.